zsolt-balazs/template-switching_filter/README.md

 ```sh
 ts_launcher.py /path/to/LoRTIA-output/prefix -r /path/to/reference.fasta
 ```
 The `prefix` is the prefix of the output files of the LoRTIA toolkit, e.g. the output BAM file would be `prefix_out_sorted.bam`.
 The reference file has to be the same that was used for the mapping.
-The outputs of the algorithm go to the same folder where the LoRTIA TSV files were.
-The outputs are `prefix_ts_l3_tes.tsv`
+The outputs of the algorithm go to the same folder where the LoRTIA TSV files are.
+The outputs are `prefix_ts_l3_tes.tsv` and `prefix_ts_r3_tes.tsv`, which are the summary tables of the polyA sites in A-rich regions and `prefix_ts_tes.gff3` and `prefix_not_ts_tes.gff3`, which are the GFF files of the template-switching artefacts and the genuine TESs, respectively.

 ## <a name="options"></a>Advanced options
 Apart from the options detailed in the The filtering algorithm chapter, several other options can be specified the user: